 COMMENDEE 2018-19: Margaret is a Resource Worker for Women’s Justice Services in South Lanarkshire.
-She is Commended not only for her work successfully delivering and developing women’s hubs in the area, but also for the extraordinary personal support she has brought into so many individual women’s lives.
+She is Commended for developing community based forums to help women address their criminogenic needs, and for the advice and guidance she has provided over almost two decades.

 [Report based on original nomination and any supporting materials submitted to the Trust]